dmitry-lt/spring-rabbitmq/README.md

 # spring-rabbitmq

+This sample demonstrates:
-This sample demonstrates RabbitMQ producer and consumer Spring Boot applications
+* RabbitMQ producer and consumer Spring Boot applications
+* unit and integration tests
+* code coverage with jacoco

 ### Prerequisites